Vaseltior/SFCore/README.md

 # SFCore [![CI Status](https://travis-ci.org/Vaseltior/SFCore.svg?branch=master)](https://travis-ci.org/Vaseltior/SFCore.svg?branch=master)

 The core framework based on different sub-frameworks.
 The main goal of this framework is the following.
-Since I'm developping *iOS* applications since 2008, I'm a bit used to a set a common methods, helper classes, etc...
+I'm a bit used to a set a common methods, helper classes, etc...

 I wanted to get them in a common place which is easily reusable.